Skip to content

 Abstract base classes

-Inherit directly from abstract base classes in the collections.abc module.
+Inherit directly from abstract base classes in collections.abc rather than using metaclass=.

 from collections.abc import Sequence, MutableSequence